mim18/ENACT-Formatters/Two-By-Two Table/README.md

 - Put the total for the csv in the appropriate square
 - Allow user to edit the Yes/ No labels
 - Example Exposure = Sex, Outcome = Atenolol, Exposure Yes= Female, Exposure No = Male, Outcome Yes = Yes (Atenolol), Outcome No = No (atenolol)
-- File placement are in file names
+- File placement is in file names